 Comment： Pg.
 14: authors must better explain why RAPTOR would choose T8 for next best test to execute.

 Response: Thank you for the question.
-We have added a foonote “$t_8$ has the maximum ambiguity reduction values.”
+We have added an explanatory phrase: "since t8 has the maximum ambiguity reduction value."

 Comment： Authors should discuss the time/space complexity of the proposed approach.
 Does it scale to rather large programs?
 In this particularly important since it requires to execute and re-execute test cases several times

 Response: Thank you for the questions.
-We have added a new section 4.5 Approach Complexity.
+We have added a new section 4.5 Approach Complexity and Robustness.

-“The time and space complexity of our approach depend on many various factors.
-It takes linear time with respect to the number of iterations or test cases we want to select, takes quadratic time with respective to the total number of available test cases, takes cubic time with respective to the number of program elements, takes cubic time with respective to the number of suspicious groups in each iteration.
-Our approach would also store all the test cases in the memory.”
+"The time and space complexity of our approach depend on many various factors.
+It takes linear time with respect to the number of iterations or test cases we want to select, takes quadratic time with respect to the total number of available test cases, takes cubic time with respect to the number of program elements, takes cubic time with respect to the number of suspicious groups in each iteration.
+Our approach would also store all of the test spectra in the memory for convenience.
+In comparison with the other existing approach Raptor, the trend analysis step in our approach may be more computationally expensive.
+However, the step would still take short absolute amount of time since the number of selected test cases can be limited to tens or hundreds to achieve effective fault localization…"

 Comment： Section 5.1.1: to foster reproducibility, the experiments could comply with what has been advocated in the following paper: